amine101/feelings_wheel_with_drawio/Readme.md

  - **Color Adjustment:** Adjust colors automatically for different levels to enhance visual clarity.

- - **Dynamic Text Labeling:** Add text labels to each chart segment with automatic positioning and rotation to maintain readability.
+ - **Dynamic Text Labeling:** Add text labels to each chart node with automatic positioning and rotation to maintain readability.

  - **Flexible JSON Input:** Use a structured JSON file to define chart data and configurations.